Miss South Africa Demi-Leigh Nel-Peters Crowned Miss Universe 2017

 Earlier this week, the contestants modeled some seriously stunning evening gowns at a preliminary competition.

-Fergie and Rachel Platten performed onstage, while model Ashley Graham served as a backstage host with Carson Kressley.
+Fergieand Rachel Platten performed onstage, while model Ashley Graham served as a backstage host with Carson Kressley.

 Catch the latest news on E!
 News weekdays at 12PM, 7PM & 11PM in the UK, only on E!